 Gorgeous aesthetics, both the document and the cancel.

 This may very well be the largest ornate handstamp cancel I have ever seen, on a billhead from Jacob Ritter, 'importer of bolting cloths'.
-The branding in the cancel text matches the branding at upper left on the billhead.
+The branding in the cancel text matches the branding at upper left on the billhead, although interestingly the spelling is different.
 Gorgeous!

 L-shaped strip of 3.
 Top left stamp is the T15 major double transfer listed by Scott.
 The bottom right stamp is a different unlisted major double transfer.
 Here is a closeup of the two DT areas side by side to compare them.